 Three weeks

 During the first two weeks of their lives, your puppies won’t be able to support their weight and will crawl around on their belly, but at two – three weeks, they’ll start to walk – albeit a bit wobbly!
-Around this age their ears will open up too and they’ll start to be able to hear the world around them.
+Around this age their eyesight begins to develop and their ears will open up too and they’ll start to be able to see and hear the world around them.
 Milk teeth will begin to develop at three weeks of age.

 Handle them more frequently

-Now the exciting part of your newborn puppy care process begins with more frequent handling.
-To get them used to it pick them up carefully, hold them for a short while, then place them back in the whelping box.
-This part is key in helping them understand that people aren’t scary.
+Now the exciting part of your new-born puppy care process begins with more frequent handling.
+Begin to handle the puppies when you are sitting down on the floor.
+Pick them up carefully, hold them for a short while stroking them gently and talking to them, then place them back in the whelping box.
+This part is key in helping them learn that people are enjoyable to be with and are part of their ‘family’.

 Continue weighing

-It’s important to keep weighing them but at this stage you can reduce the frequency from every day to around every three to seven days.
+It’s important to keep weighing them but at this stage you can reduce the frequency from every day to around every three days.

 Lower the heat